These are the things my clients and I think about a lot.

 What is the scope of derviative works under the GPLv2?

 I have often called this the $64,000 question of open source licensing.
-(Some of you are too young for that reference, but it comes from a game show in the 1960’s — back then, that much bought you a house, not just a Mercedes Benz E Class.)
+(Some of you are too young for that reference, but it comes from a game show in the 1960’s — back then, that much bought you a house, not just a midrange Mercedes Benz.)
 There are some relatively easy cases to determine GPL scope, and you will find more about those on the FSF’s FAQ about GPLv2 on my links page.
 But there are other cases, such as those involving Linux kernel drivers, dual processors, virtualization layers, that are more complicated.
 To analyze these questions, one needs some technical understanding about how software is put together, and also an understanding of the legal principles underlying GPL.

 What constitutes distribution under GPL and other copyleft licenses?

-It’s pretty well understood that the copyleft requirements of most licenses only adhere when one actually distirbutes copies of code.
+It’s pretty well understood that the copyleft requirements of most licenses only adhere when one actually distributes copies of code.
 (That isn’t true for all the copyleft licenses, just the most common ones.)
 But distribution can become a complicated question, particularly when copies are provided to developers, testers, corporate affiliates, and outsource providers.
 This is a situation where the right legal help can be of great benefit in managing the need to comply with copyleft.